medusajs/medusa/docs/content/advanced/backend/discounts/index.md

 There are three types of discounts:

-1. Percentage discount: remove a percentage of the customer’s total checkout amount.
+1. Percentage discount: remove a percentage of the price every product in the cart that the discount can be applied to.
-2. Fixed discount: remove a fixed amount either of the customer’s total checkout amount or of every product in the cart that the discount can be applied to.
+2. Fixed discount: remove a fixed amount either of the customer’s total checkout amount or of the price every product in the cart that the discount can be applied to.
 3. Free shipping discount: remove any shipping amount from the customer’s order during checkout.

 ### Example Use Cases